Table Of Contents

 What Does AWS Lambda Do?

 Amazon’s Lambda service enables you to run code for nearly any type of app or backend system without the need to provision or manage servers yourself.
 You only need to upload your code.
-AWS Lambda will take care of everything your code requires to run and scale with high availability.
+AWS Lambda will handle everything your code requires to run and scale with high availability.

 Because it is event-driven, AWS Lambda leverages the concept of Functions.
 A Lambda function is a piece of Python code (no name when defining it) that performs a specific task.
 The lambda (function) assesses an expression based on a given argument.
 You provide the lambda a value (an argument) and then supply the operation (the expression).

-That code executes when specific events occur in related AWS services, for example, when an object is added in an Amazon S3 bucket.
+That code executes when specific events occur in related AWS services, for example, when an object is added to an Amazon S3 bucket.

 Some call this Function-as-a-Service (FaaS).
 Many refer to this approach as serverless computing.